roydejesus1031/website/site/content/post/creation.md

 The system can easily be extended without changing much of the CI/CD pipeline.
 I could make a complex web application, have Terraform provision a cluster in GKE, and then have the site deployment apply or install a helm chart.
 Tests could be added to the Github Action for deployment and reject failing commits.

-The website might be simple, but I still ended up learning a lot using Terraform and Github Actions to automate its deployment and infrastructure.
+The website might be simple, but I still ended up learning a lot about Terraform and Github Actions.

 {{< css.inline >}}
 <style>